-Tree assemblages defined according to local Moran's I_i are geographically continuous groups of trees with signif-269 icantly different heights than the global tree height average, and they also lie in a region with significantly different 270 neighbors.
+Tree assemblages defined according to local Moran's I_i are geographically continuous groups of trees with signif-300 icantly different heights than the global tree height average, and they also lie in a region with significantly different 301 neighbors.
 Local Moran's I_i identifies regions where the clustering of either high or short trees occurs.
-In the standard 271 notation [75] (i.e., High-High or Low-Low), the first term refers to the individual tree and the second to the neighborhood 272 (e.g., a tree belonging to a High-High assemblage is a "significantly high tree" in a "significantly high neighborhood").
-273 The areas not showing statistical significance (p-value ≥ 0.002) were labeled as Not-Significant.
-The significance test 274 is based on random permutations (n = 499) of neighboring tree-height values at each step in the computation.
-Then, 275 for every permutation, a local Moran's I_i value is calculated by randomly rearranging the tree heights of neighbor-276 ing values.
-The result is a randomly generated reference distribution of expected local Moran's I_i that is compared 277 against the observed local Moran's I_i (Eq.
-1) [48].
-In this way, tree assemblages defined according to local Moran's I_i 278 are classified as: High-High, Low-Low, or Not-Significant.
-279
+In the standard 302 notation [70] (i.e. High-High or Low-Low), the first term refers to the individual tree and the second to the neighborhood 303 (e.g. a tree belonging to a High-High assemblage is a "significantly high tree" in a "significantly high neighborhood").
+304 The areas not showing statistical significance (p-value ≥ 0.002) were labeled as Not-Significant.
+The significance test is 305 based on random permutations (n = 499) of neighboring tree-height values at each step in the computation.
+The num-306 ber of permutations and p-value indicate that, under the null hypotesis (i.e. tree heights being randomly distributed), 307 a single tree canopy is likely to be wrongly classified with a probability of 0.002, which was deemed sufficient for the 308 purpose of evaluating tree neighborhood shapes (i.e. if 1 out of 499 trees is wrongly attributed to a neighborhood, 309 the morphometry of the neighborhood will not change significantly).
+Then, for every permutation, a local Moran's I_i 310 value is calculated by randomly rearranging the tree heights of neighboring values.
+The result is a randomly gener-311 ated reference distribution of expected local Moran's I_i that is compared against the observed local Moran's I_i (Eq.
+312 1) [41].
+In this way, tree assemblages defined according to local Moran's I_i are classified as: High-High, Low-Low, or 313 Not-Significant.
+314

-Likewise, tree assemblages defined according to SL_i of tree height are geographically continuous groups of trees delimited according to the local weighted average of tree height [81], as defined above (Eq.
+Likewise, tree assemblages defined according to SL_i of tree height are geographically continuous groups of trees delimited according to the local weighted average of tree height [77], as defined above (Eq.
 4).
 For the purpose of this study, 5 subdivisions based on quantiles were deemed convenient, rendering a classification of tree assemblages based on SL_i ranking as: Highest, High, Mid, Low and Lowest.

-The morphometric analysis used as its objects of analysis the outer boundaries of tree assemblages, defined either by local Moran's I_i or SL_i of tree height, as defined above.
-Twenty basic morphometric parameters as well as 20 derived parameters were calculated for each type of tree assemblage.
-The 20 basic morphometric variables are simple parameters obtained by fitting elemental geometric shapes to each tree assemblage polygon (e.g., area of maximum inscribed circle), and basic positional parameters (e.g., XPOL, which is the X coordinate of the centroid of the tree assemblage polygon).
-The 20 derived parameters are adimensional metrics (except for concavity [85], measured in m) computed from the 20 basic morphometric variables, as explained in [86] (a full description of the 40 morphometric parameters is given in Annex I).
-The morphometric analysis of tree assemblages was conducted using PolyMorph-2D algorithm [86], which is a toolbox for the morphometric analysis of vector-based polygon objects, available as a plug-in for the open source JumpGIS software [87].
+The morphometric analysis used as its objects of analysis the outer boundaries of tree assemblages, defined 319 either by local Moran's I_i or SL_i of tree height, as defined above.
+Twenty basic morphometric parameters as well 320 as 20 derived parameters were calculated for each type of tree assemblage.
+The 20 basic morphometric variables 321 are simple parameters obtained by fitting elemental geometric shapes to each tree assemblage polygon (e.g. area 322 of maximum inscribed circle), and basic positional parameters (e.g. XPOL, which is the X coordinate of the centroid 323 of the tree assemblage polygon).
+The 20 derived parameters are adimensional metrics (except for concavity [81], 324 measured in m) computed from the 20 basic morphometric variables, as explained in [82] (a full description of the 40 325 morphometric parameters is given in Annex I).
+The morphometric analysis of tree assemblages was conducted using 326 PolyMorph-2D algorithm [82], which is a toolbox for the morphometric analysis of vector-based polygon objects, 327 available as a plug-in for the open source JumpGIS software [83].
+328

-294 2.7 | Regression Models Selected
+329 2.7 | Regression Models Selected